jouvelot/VCG_Stable/README.md

 # VCG (with Stable Truthfulness)

 A Coq/SSReflect formalization project of the General Vickrey-Clarke-Groves (VCG) auction mechanism and VCG for Search auction algorithm, seen as an instance of the general mechnism.
-In addition, we provide proof of their important properties, namely No positive tranfer, Rationality and (partial, for now, since limited to _stable bid_ changes) Truthfulness.
+In addition, we provide proofs for important properties, namely No positive tranfer, Rationality and (partial, for now, since limited to _stable bid_ changes) Truthfulness.

 See the technical report [Towards a Generic CoQ Proof of the Truthfulness of Vickrey–Clarke–Groves Auctions for Search - Short Paper -](report.pdf) in this repository (it's is a bit outdated, and code has been somewhat updated) and also the file headers, for proper description.